-Samuel Little is an American serial killer and serial rapist who carried out his crimes across the United States over the course of 35 years.
-While he was only convicted of eight murders between 1981 and 1994, he has confessed to murdering at least 93 women across more than a dozen states.
+Samuel Little who died in December 2020 was an American serial killer and serial rapist who carried out his crimes across the United States over the course of 35 years.
+While he was only convicted of eight murders between 1981 and 1994, he confessed to murdering at least 93 women across more than a dozen states.
 The FBI has conclusively linked Little to at least fifty murders, making him America’s most prolific serial killer.

 Little was convicted in 2014 of three murders in California and sentenced to life imprisonment without the possibility of parole.
 Despite the fact he had been connected to the murders with DNA evidence, he continued to profess his innocence.
 The FBI’s Violent Criminal Apprehension Program (ViCAP) were called in to assist in the case and worked on a full background check on Little after it was theorised that he was involved in a spate of other unsolved murders.
 They sent out a national alert asking cold case detectives across the United States to check their files for similar murder cases to those which Little was accused.
 In doing so, they were able to find an alarming pattern, linking him to cold cases throughout the country.